 From an early age, I’ve been afflicted with a fondness for these two precocious Missouri-bred boys.
 Huck and Tom always seemed so real to me.
 I could place them in history, hear them speak, and see them in my mind as well as I could see my own face in a mirror.

 As I read (and reread) their adventures, I hated to bid them farewell at a point where their stories were just taking off.
 I wanted to know what happened to them when they grew up.
 Even into adulthood, I wondered, What if… For an author, pondering that question is a sure sign a book is about to be born.
 As I began to imagine all the possibilities, it was Huck himself who suggested the one that to me made the most sense.

 Taming Huck Finn picks up Huck’s story fifteen years after he “set out for the Territory” at the end of Twain’s original novel, The Adventures of Huckleberry Finn.
 As in Mr. Twain’s stories, the river is a primary character.
 Only in this book, it is the Missouri River, which at the time this novel is set constituted a natural border between civilization and the Western frontier.

-The cover features art from Missouri painter Gary R. Lucy.
+The covers of both books feature art from Missouri painter Gary R. Lucy.

-Cover art (painting): THE BENTON: The Benton Steaming Past the White Cliffs in Montana, 1878, by Gary R. Lucy.
+Cover art (painting): THE BENTON: The Benton Steaming Past the White Cliffs in Montana, 1878; and MISSISSIPPI RIVER LANDING: Loading Cypress Lumber at Caruthersviees Landing, 1857, both by Gary Lucy.
 Courtesy of the Gary R. Lucy Gallery Inc., in Washington, MO.

 You can explore more of his beautiful historical paintings on his website.